ACSG-64/ACSG-64/README.md

 ## My specializations
 I can currently serve you in the following:
-* Native Andoid applications development.
+* Mobile applications development (Android native / iOS & Android multiplatform).
 * Web sites development (static / dynamic).
 * Web applications development _(monolith or microservices arquitecture depending on the complexity and resources)_.
 * Custom online stores development with the possibility of enhancing them with AI.